vylsaz/cbqn-win-docker-build/README.md

 The BQN logo (BQN.ico) is licensed ISC.
 Other files are licensed MIT.

 Under `licenses/` are licenses to be distributed with the CBQN binary.

+CBQN is dual-licensed LGPLv3 and MPL2, you can choose one.